CoDS-GCS/MEGR-APT-code/README.md

 The first step in MEGR-APT is to construct provenance graphs in the RDF graph engine.
 - Use `construct_pg_cadets.py` to query kernel audit logs from a structured database, Postgres, and construct a provenance graph in NetworkX format.
 - Use `construct_rdf_graph_cadets.py` to construct RDF-Based provenance graphs and store them in RDF graph engine, Stardog.
+The construction steps could be skipped if using the provided RDF Provenance Graphs.

 ## MEGR-APT Hunting Pipeline
 MEGR-APT hunting pipeline consist of 2 steps as follows: